slub/mets-mods2tei/README.md

 purposes.
 It usually includes detailed bibliographic meta data in its [header](https://tei-c.org/release/doc/tei-p5-doc/de/html/ref-teiHeader.html).

-Converting bibliographic meta data from MODS to `teiHeader` is thus an important step in converting digital texts as delivered by libraries into TEI formatted text.
+Converting bibliographic meta data from METS/MODS to `teiHeader` is thus an important step in converting digital texts as delivered by libraries into TEI formatted text.

-Since both standards contain a considerable amount of degrees of freedom, the conversion uses two well-defined subsets.
+Since these standards contain a considerable amount of degrees of freedom, the conversion uses well-defined subsets.
 For MODS, this is the
 [*MODS Anwendungsprofil für digitalisierte Medien*](https://dfg-viewer.de/fileadmin/groups/dfgviewer/MODS-Anwendungsprofil_2.3.1.pdf).
+For METS, the [METS Anwendungsprofil für digitalisierte Medien 2.1](https://www.zvdd.de/fileadmin/AGSDD-Redaktion/METS_Anwendungsprofil_2.1.pdf) is consulted.
-For the TEI Header, the [*DTA base format*](https://github.com/deutschestextarchiv/dtabf) is consulted.
+For the TEI Header, the conversion is roughly based on the [*DTA base format*](https://github.com/deutschestextarchiv/dtabf).

 ## Installation
 `mets-mods2teiHeader` is implemented in Python 3.
 In the following, we assume a working Python 3